pulumi/pulumi-hugo/themes/default/content/blog/stack-init-teams-flag/index.md

 you created.

 With the release of Pulumi v3.59.0, developers can assign team access during stack creation.
-To do this, pass in the `--team` flag followed by the name of the team.
+To do this, pass in the `--teams` flag followed by the name of the team.
 For instance:
-`pulumi stack init --team Red`.
+`pulumi stack init --teams Red`.
 This saves time by eliminating context switching, allowing users to stay on task.
 Previously, the only way to assign team access to a stack was through the Service UI.
 This meant a necessary trip to a browser before your teammates could peek at your work.
 This enhancement streamlines the DX of stack creation, helping you spin up new infrastructure.

-Use the flag multiple times to assign access to multiple teams, as in `pulumi stack init --team Red --team Blue`.
+Use the flag multiple times to assign access to multiple teams, as in `pulumi stack init --teams Red --teams Blue`.
 Currently, the feature always grants `read` and `write` access, the most commonly assigned permissions.

 We implemented this feature at the request of our daily users.